 - Lack of Proper Objective: Due to the changing environment and competitiveness, the organizational objective seems to be vague at times.

 - Issues in Goal Setting: Many times, companies set unrealistic goals which are too high to be attainment, thus hindering the MBO process.

-- Co-ordination Problem: When everyone knows their work and are engaged in completing the individual task without interacting with each other, there may arise a coordination issue in business operations.
+- Co-ordination Problem: Eventually, everyone knows their work and are engaged in completing the individual task without interacting with each other.
+Thus, there may arise a coordination issue in business operations.

 - Time Consuming: MBO takes a lot of time, sometimes years to give the desired results.